Network Centrality and Power

 Description

-centpow creates a new dataset containing measures of centrality and power for each node in a network described by infilename.
-This command does not affect the data in memory.
+centpow creates a new dataset containing the degree centrality, alter-based centrality and power, and beta centrality and power for each node in a symmetric network described by filename.
+[NOTE: This command does not affect the data in memory.]

-Input outfilename must be a comma-delimited file containing a square matrix.
-It may be symmetric or asymmetric, and its entries may be binary or valued.
-Entries on the diagonal are ignored.
+Input filename must be a comma-delimited file containing a square, symmetric matrix.
+The matrix entries may be either binary or valued.

-Output Each vector of scores is saved as a variable in outfilename.dta, with the observations in the same order as the rows and columns of the matrix in infilename.
+Output Each vector of scores is saved as a variable, with the observations in the same order as the rows and columns of the input matrix.

 Degree centrality is defined as a node's total number of connections, and is saved as the variable degree.